Secure Society

 • Behavioral Biometrics

-This method captures data that can be clearly assigned to a person based on their behaviour (e.g. gait, keyboard/mouse/touchpad operating patterns or brain activity).
-We are particularly interested in the technical realisation of a new type of continuous authentication.
+This method records data that can be clearly assigned to a person by their behavior (e.g. gait, keyboard/mouse/touchpad operating patterns or even brain activity).
+We are particularly interested in the technical implementation of a new type of continuous authentication.

 • Stimulus-Induced Biometrics